national emblem of india

 Symbolism and Elements Within the Emblem

 The current State Emblem of India was adopted on January 26, 1950.
 It depicts four Asiatic lions standing back to back on the abacus.
-The lions are mounted on a circular abacus with the Dharma Chakra in the centre, a bull on the right, and a galloping horse on the left.
+The lions are mounted on a circular abacus with the Dharma Chakra in the center, a bull on the right, and a galloping horse on the left.
 Outlines of Dharma Chakras are also visible on the extreme right and left.
 The final design omitted the bell-shaped lotus.
 The motto Satyameva Jayate, which means ‘Truth Alone Triumphs,’ is written in Devanagari script below the profile of the Lion Capital and constitutes an integral part of the State Emblem of India.

 Symbolism of the spokes in the Ashok Chakra